StevenTammen/bibledocs.org/content/questions-and-answers/self-generated/college-parachurch-groups.md

 When people lack an edifice of truth to anchor them in their hearts, emotion sweeps them this way and that, like a boat being tossed upon the stormy waters.
 At first this may seem like great fun, but then the winds die down, the waves recede, and they find themselves adrift on the open sea with no point of reference and nothing to hold to.
 When the excitement dies down, in other words, a bit of self-reflection reveals a most bleak situation.

-The [cognitive dissonance](https://en.wikipedia.org/wiki/Cognitive_dissonance) that arises from this tends to drive them to even more problematic behavior.
+The [cognitive dissonance](https://en.wikipedia.org/wiki/Cognitive_dissonance) that arises from this may drive people to even more problematic behavior.
 Between "hits" of emotion, people may become disconcerted by the hollowness and emptiness that stares them in the face.
 (Compare the ups and downs of heroin addiction, and even the natural peaks and valleys in energy caused by the hormone insulin).
 In such times, people may try to plaster over the emptiness by "doing good things" for God.
-The thought, I suppose, is that they might make up for their irresponsible attitude to the truth.
+The thought, I suppose, is that they might somehow make up for their irresponsible attitude to the truth.
 Unfortunately for them, that is not how things work.
 God doesn't at all need us or our paltry works, works that are but dirty rags in the face of divine perfection, works inevitably and irreparably tainted by sinfulness and human frailty.

 #### Examples of "good things" used to plaster over the emptiness